-- The Committee shall comprise at least three members of the Board of Directors, with majority are independent non-executive directors of the Company. - Committee members shall each be independent of Management.
-The Committee will carry out such functions as are assigned or delegated to it by the Board.

-- At least one member of the Committee shall be: - > a member of the Malaysian Institute of Accountants or, - ➢ he must have at least 3 years' working experience and he must have passed the examinations specified in Part I of the First Schedule of the Accountant Act 1967; or he must be the member of one of the associations of accountant specified in Part II of the First Schedule of the Accountants Act 1967 - fulfils such other requirements as prescribed or approved by the Exchange
+- The Committee shall comprise at least three members of the Board of Directors - Committee members shall each be independent of Management.
+The Committee will carry out such functions as are assigned or delegated to it by the Board. - At least one member of the Committee shall be - o a member of the Malaysian Institute of Accountants or, - he must have at least 3 years' working experience and he must have passed the examinations specified in Part I of the First Schedule of the Accountant Act 1967; or he must be the member of one of the associations of accountant specified in Part II of the First Schedule of the Accountants Act 1967 fulfils such other requirements as prescribed or approved by the Exchange